 The sixteen top-ranked participants from Appellate Advocacy II are invited to take Appellate Advocacy III (Ellison Moot Court Competition) in the spring.
-In this competition, students write a full brief and argue both sides of a case set in the United States Supreme Court.
-Arguments are held in March at the federal courthouse and are judged by actual state and federal court judges.
-Students compete for the six positions on the National Moot Court team as well as for several awards given in conjunction with the Ellison Competition.
+In this competition, students write a brief and argue both sides of a case set in the United States Supreme Court.
+Arguments are held in March at the Thomas E. Whittaker Federal Courthouse and are judged by actual state and federal court judges.
+Students compete for the six positions on the National Moot Court team as well as for several awards (the Sheridan and DeWitt awards) given in conjunction with the Ellison Competition.

 The School participates in a variety of other competitions, including the National Appellate Advocacy Competition and a variety of specialized competitions.
 We recommend that students interested in any interschool competitions participate in App.
 Ad.
 II.